erydegio/mars-rover/README.md

  - Is given a starting point 0,0 (x,y) and a direction N (N,S,E,W) the rover is facing on the planet map (```Mars``` object).
    - The rover receives a character array of commands with its method ```GetCommands()```:
    - The ```CommandsHandler``` class with its method ```HandleCommand()``` translate a single command into an ```Instructions``` object that the rover can understand.
-   - With an instruction the rover depending on its position it can:
+   - With an instruction the rover depending on its position can:
       - Give a message if the command is not implemented.
       - Detect obstacles before each move: if a given sequence of commands encounters an obstacle, the rover moves up to the last possible point, aborts the sequence and reports the obstacle (```DetectObstacles()``` method).
       - If the instructions are correct the rover with its method ```Move()``` can: